SchratSchreck/Security-Handbook/Linux Fundamentals.md

 > sublime-text.list
 ```

-**4.**  Use a text editor to add ans save the Sublime Text repository into the file:
+**4.**  Use a text editor to add and save the Sublime Text repository into the file:
 ```
 deb http://download.sublimetext.com/apt/stable/
 ```